Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Observational Data

-For each quasar spectrum, we coadd all exposures, including the coaddition of overlapping regions of adjacent echelle orders, all with appropriate weighting and using the STIS flags to mask out bad pixels.
-We then fit the continuum of these spectra using the inactive continuum fitting program imported from {\tt linetools}\footnote{For more information, visit https://linetools.readthedocs.io}.
+To reduce and combine the STIS spectra, we used the procedure of \citet{Tripp2001} with \texttt{CALSTIS v3.4.2}.
+In brief, starting with the \texttt{CALSTIS x1d} files, for each quasar we combined all exposures, including the coaddition of overlapping regions of adjacent echelle orders, all with appropriate weighting and using the STIS flags to mask out bad pixels \citep[see][for details]{Tripp2001}.
+We then fit the continuum of these spectra using the interactive continuum fitting program imported from {\tt linetools}\footnote{For more information, visit https://linetools.readthedocs.io}.
 Since we focus on the \lyaf{} in this study, we make use of only the \lya{} regions, excluding Ly$\beta$ and higher Lyman series absorption lines at $\lambda < 1050$~\AA, while also masking the quasar proximity zones at $\lambda > 1180$~\AA~(see Fig.\ref{fig:STIS_spectra}).
-As a result, we only use the spectra segment with rest frame wavelength $ 1050 <\lambda_\text{rest} < 1180$~\AA{}.
+As a result, we only use the spectral segment with rest frame wavelength $ 1050 <\lambda_\text{rest} < 1180$~\AA{}.
 The quasar sightlines are chopped and padded by white noise based on the noise vector of the spectrum before passing into the VP-fitting program to avoid any complications arising from the edges of the spectra, and the padded regions are later masked in post-processing.
 Such a treatment to the edges is also applied to the mock forward models to ensure our analysis is consistent.